 The incredible efficiency of Golden Gate Transit

-The space efficiency of a regular bus is apparent.
 Mass transit an incredibly efficient way to move large numbers of people from two fixed locations or along a constrained space, like a bridge.
 Buried in a recent Marin IJ article we found out just how efficient they were: at rush hour, buses make up less than 1 percent of all vehicles on the Golden Gate Bridge but, along with ferries, carry 27 percent of the people.
 In other words, GGT adds a full lane and a half of capacity to the bridge and 101.

 That is astounding, and a testament to the value of transit.
 The toll fees paid to support the transit system are well-spent, as they keep the freeway running smoothly for all users.